adamcrombie/Artispyr/README.md

 ## How to Set Up

-- First run '`npm install`' to install dependencies from package.json.
+- First run `npm install` to install dependencies from package.json.
-- '`npm start`' will then launch the development server running on localhost.
+- `npm start` will then launch the development server running on localhost.
-- '`npm run build`' prepares the project for production.
+- `npm run build` prepares the project for production.

 ## Motivation